How To Paint a Beehive

 But, most beekeepers rely on a simple paint brush or roller.
 I think the brush gives you a bit more control – I like a medium width.

-Paint only the outside parts of your beehive – those areas that will be exposed to rain and moisture.
+As you begin, keep our major goal in mind.
+Paint only the outside parts of your hive – those areas that will be exposed to rain and moisture.

 The bees will take care of polishing the interior with their own bee propolis.
 This substance helps sanitize the interior and seals cracks too.